domapic/domapic-base/README.md

 domapic start my-home --port=8090
 ```

-> Note: The CLI will start automatically a PM2 process with your server name ("my-home", in the example above)
+> Note: The CLI will start automatically a [PM2](http://pm2.keymetrics.io/) process with your server name ("my-home", in the example above).
+You can stop the server process, read the server process logs, etc., using the PM2 commands, for further info, please [read the docs](http://pm2.keymetrics.io/docs/usage/quick-start/).

 Or, without using CLI: